earlievanti/javascript-practice-repo/README.md

 # javascript-practice-repo
-A repository dedicated to hands-on JavaScript practice, perfect for honing your coding abilities.
+A repository dedicated to hands-on JavaScript practice.